Mikejo5000/vsts-docs-pr/docs/user-guide/devops-labs/tfs/deliveryplans/readme.md

 ---
+title: Managing Delivery Plans with TFS
-title: Managing Delivery Plans with Team Foundation Server 2018
+description: Managing Delivery Plans with Team Foundation Server ms.prod: vs-devops-alm ms.technology: ms.assetid: 187FC8C6-0BF7-4C0A-A1B2-6632E9D8713F
-layout: page
-sidebar: tfs
-permalink: /labs/tfs/deliveryplans/
-folder: /labs/tfs/deliveryplans/
+ms.manager: douge
+ms.author:
+ms.date: 01/25/2018
 ---

+# Managing Delivery Plans with TFS

-Lab version:15.4.1
+**TFS 2018 | TFS 2017** Lab version:15.4.1

-Last updated:10/31/2017

-## Overview

 It takes several teams to develop large software projects.
 Very large projects require multiple autonomous teams that can manage their own backlog and priority while contributing to a unified direction for that project.
 Regular reviews of the project schedule with these teams help ensure that the teams are working toward common goals.
 Delivery Plans provide the needed multi-team view of your project schedule.